Waivers given to three companies to operate an experimental technology that could interfere with GPS will stay in place

 as personal computers.
 The waivers also limit the number of devices that

-with ultra-wideband prior to adopting final rules," said FCC Chairman William
+ultra-wideband prior to adopting final rules," FCC chairman William Kennard

-The Global Positioning Industry Council and the airlines — which are
+The Global Positioning Industry Council and the airlines, which are concerned

-concerned about the potential ability of the ultra-wideband devices to interfere
+about the potential interference the ultra-wideband devices may have on

-would allow the proliferation of ultra-wideband devices, said Raul Rodriguez,
+proliferation of ultra-wideband devices, said Raul Rodriguez, partner at

 The Transportation Department, the National Telecommunications and Information

-Administration and private industry are studying ultra-wideband's potential
+Administration and private industry are studying the potential interference

-interference with GPS and other technologies in response to a Notice of
+with GPS and other technologies in response to the Notice of Proposed Rulemaking

-Proposed Rulemaking that the FCC issued this spring.
+the FCC issued this spring.
 Comments are due Oct.
+30.

-"The purpose of the [petition] was to draw to their attention that even
+"The purpose of the filing was to draw to their attention that even though

-though there are conditions, there are holes in the conditions," Rodriguez
+there are conditions, there are holes in the conditions," Rodriguez said.